UK garage: Revivals

 In 2007, several DJs helped promote and revive UK garage's popularity, with producers creating new UK garage, also known as "new skool" UK garage or "bassline".
 The end of 2007 saw "new skool" UK garage push to the mainstream again with notable tracks such as T2's "Heartbroken" and H "Two" O's "What's It Gonna Be" both reaching the mainstream charts.
 The revival was galvanised by DJ EZ releasing Pure Garage Rewind: Back to the Old Skool, which contained three CDs of "old skool" UK garage and a fourth CD with fresh "new skool" UK garage.

 From 2009, future garage emerged as artists began using garage sounds in their music.
 Early 2011 saw the start of a gradual resurgence of 2-step garage.
 Producers such as Wookie, MJ Cole, Zed Bias and Mark Hill (formerly one half of Artful Dodger) made a return to the scene, by producing tracks with more of a 2-step feel.

 Electronic music duos Disclosure and AlunaGeorge, both successful throughout 2012 and 2013, often use elements of UK garage in their music, and arguably, some of their biggest hits including "You & Me" and "We Are Chosen" respectively, are entirely 2-step with an updated cleaner sound.
 Shortly following this, "original" style garage had made a return in a big way, with producers such as Moony, DJD and Tuff Culture paving the way.
 One of the genre's pioneering labels, Ice Cream Records, responsible for anthems such as "RipGroove", True Steppers' "Out of Your Mind", Kele Le Roc's "My Love" and more, opened up their permanent roster for the first time to include DJs outside of the legendary trio that launched the label.

 In February 2019, AJ Tracey's UKG song "Ladbroke Grove" initially debuted at number 48 on the UK Singles Chart, then eventually peaked at number three in October 2019 following its release as a single.
 In September 2019, the British Phonographic Industry certified the song as platinum for exceeding chart sales of 600,000.
 It was one of the best-selling songs of 2019.

 The 2020s saw a resurgence in UKG and music influenced by it, including by Fred again.., Interplanetary Criminal, Swimming Paul, PinkPantheress, Disclosure, and Bicep.
-Eliza Rose's 2022 song "B.O.T.A.
-(Baddest of Them All)" is also considered a UK garage song.
+Pink Pantheress's song "Pain" interpolates Sweet Female Attitude's 2000 UKG hit "Flowers".